-Botox® is a synthetic pharmacy grade purified manufactured prescription medication that is used in very small controlled safe doses for wrinkle removal and cosmetic anti aging skin rejuvenation.
+Botox® is a synthetic pharmacy-grade medication that is used in very small controlled safe doses for wrinkle removal and cosmetic anti-aging skin rejuvenation.
 Botox® removes frown lines, crow’s feet, and worry lines.
-Botox® is a protein called Botulinum toxin A or onabotulinumtoxin.
+Botox® is a protein called Botulinum toxin A or Onabotulinumtoxin.

 When we frown, worry, purse our lips or squint our eyes the muscles that cause these facial expressions pull on the skin and create lines or wrinkles on the face.
 Botox® cosmetic relaxes these muscles so that the muscles do not pull as hard on the skin and the temporary lines or wrinkles go away.

-Botox® is safe if administered according to the recommended directions in the Botox® package insert using approved dosage in international units, by a physician who is trained an experienced an Botox® injections.
-Botox® is not safe to be administered to patients with certain neuromuscular diseases and other chronic illnesses that are listed as precautions in the prescribing information.
+Botox® is safe if administered according to the recommended directions in the Botox® package insert using approved dosage in international units, by a physician who is trained and experienced with Botox® injections.
+Botox® is not safe for patients with certain neuromuscular diseases and other chronic illnesses that are listed as precautions in the prescribing information.

 Realself.com lists the average price of a treatment in Boston at $695.
 We give special discounts on birthdays and frequently run special discounts.

 Botox® injections should be nearly painless when topical numbing cream and ice are applied prior to injection.